Last Updated on March 11, 2022 by Grow with Bovees

 Some of these organisms are part of its natural decomposition team, while others threaten plant health.
 The finished compost you add to the soil contains plenty of microorganisms that combat other microorganisms threatening to plant health.

-Some of these beneficial organisms in compost also suppress fungal diseases, such as certain rots and damping off, which invade plant roots.
+Some of these beneficial organisms also suppress fungal diseases, such as certain rots and damping off, which invade plant roots.

 These disease-fighting organisms are more abundant in the lower-temperature compost produced in a simple pile.